ssohail123/ecs/README.md

 - **Scaling and Management**: ECS offers more advanced scaling and management capabilities, including automated scaling based on resource utilization.
 - **Ecosystem Integration**: ECS integrates with AWS services like CloudWatch for monitoring, IAM for security, and others, providing a comprehensive cloud-native solution.

 ## Conclusion

-This project provided hands-on experience with deploying a scalable and highly available application using AWS ECR and ECS.
-The integration of these services demonstrates the power of cloud-native architectures in modern software deployment, offering robust solutions for application management and scaling.
+This project provided hands-on experience with deploying a scalable and highly available application using AWS ECR and ECS, as well as setting up Docker Swarm for container orchestration.
+The integration of these services demonstrates the power of cloud-native architectures and containerization technologies in modern software deployment, offering robust solutions for application management and scaling.